 It is often possible to determine, with the assistance of our internal GP Adviser, whether there is any value in investigating a complaint or not.
 However in order to do so we will need to have access to the relevant element of the clinical records.
 It should be emphasised that we would only do this when we expect the information to be readily accessed.

-We do this because under our legislation, we can only investigate complaints against a medical practitioner or two or more individuals practising in partnership who have entered into a general medical services contract with a Local Health Board.
+We do this because under our legislation, we can only investigate complaints against a medical practitioner or two or more individuals practicing in partnership who have entered into a general medical services contract with a Local Health Board.
 For most practices it is readily apparent who holds the GP contract at the time of a complaint but there have been instances where changes to the contract arrangements have complicated investigations.

 The Assessment Team may determine that it is appropriate to transfer the complaint to an Investigation Team to further consider the merits of conducting an investigation.
-An Investigator may then contact your practice to discuss the matter or to commence an investigation.
+The Investigating Officer may then contact your practice to discuss the matter or to commence an investigation.

-Generally speaking an Investigator will not ask for any information that has already been provided.
-However additional information being requested could include patient records; Practice policies; an account of actions taken by the Practice following its own complaint review; relevant Practice meeting notes and so forth.
+Generally speaking an Investigating Officer will not ask for any information that has already been provided.
+However additional information being requested could include patient records if not previously provided; Practice policies; an account of actions taken by the Practice following its own complaint review; relevant Practice meeting notes and so forth.

 During an investigation we have the power of the High Court to require any person to provide documents relevant to the investigation or attend as a witness.

 Sometimes it is possible that some action on the part of the Practice (such as a more comprehensive explanation) may resolve the complaint without recourse to investigation.

 Sometimes some of those involved may decide to seek advice from their defence union.
 This is welcomed as it can improve responses.
 We do however ask that the involvement of such organisations does not unduly delay any response or information your practice have been asked to provide.
 It is also important that any evidential response we receive is from the individual we have approached.